A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Introduction

-In \cite{nassif2017diffusion}, a multi-agent optimization problem is considered with stochastic quadratic costs and an arbitrary number of coupled affine constraints with the assumption that the agents involved in one constraint are fully connected.
-This strong assumption was removed in \cite{hua2017penalty} to handle constraints similar to what is considered in this work, which may involve any subset of agents.
-However, it is still assumed that every agent knows all the matrices multiplying the vectors of all other agents involved in the same constraint.
-For example, for the constraint \eqref{constraint-neighbor}, agent $s$ knows $\{B_{k',k}\}$ for all $k \in \cN_s$ or $k' \in \cN_s$.
-Moreover, the solution method requires every agent to receive delayed estimates of $w_k$ from all agents involved in the same constraint through a multi-hop relay protocol.
-This solution method suffers from high memory and communication burden; thus, it is impractical for large scale networks.
 In network utility maximization problems, a similar formulation appears, albeit with a different distributed framework; it is assumed that the agents (called sources) involved in a constraint are connected through a centralized unit (called link) that handles the constraint coupling these agents -- see \cite{palomar2007alternative} and references therein.
-Finally, in \cite{erseghe2012distributed,notarnicola2017distributed} a different ``consensus" formulation is considered where the agents are interested in minimizing an aggregate cost function subject to an intersection of local constraints $\{\mathbb{W}_k\}$ but where two agents $k$ and $s$ would share similar block vectors $\{w^k,w^s\}$ if, and only, if they are neighbors, where the notation $w^k$ stands for the block variable shared by the neighbors of agent $k$ so that each $w_k=\mbox{\rm col}\{w^s\}_{s\in {\cal N}_k}$.
-A more general ``consensus" formulation appears in \cite{arxiv,mota2015} where the sharing of block entries is not limited to neighboring agents.
+Finally, in \cite{erseghe2012distributed,notarnicola2018distributed} a different ``consensus" formulation is considered where the agents are interested in minimizing an aggregate cost function where two agents $k$ and $s$ would share similar block vectors $\{w^k,w^s\}$ if, and only, if they are neighbors, where the notation $w^k$ stands for the block variable shared by the neighbors of agent $k$ so that each $w_k=\mbox{\rm col}\{w^s\}_{s\in {\cal N}_k}$.
+A more general ``consensus" formulation appears in \cite{alghunaim2019distributed,mota2015localdomains} where the sharing of block entries is not limited to neighboring agents.